 Your doctor will tell you how many tablets you need to take each day and when to take

 them.
-The dose may depend on your age, your condition and whether or not you are taking
+The dose may depend on your age, your medical condition and whether or not you

-Paxam is usually started using low doses.
-Your doctor may then gradually increase
+PAXAM is usually started using a low dose.
+Your doctor may gradually increase this

-this dose to the lowest amount needed to control your condition depending on how well
+dose to the lowest amount needed to control your condition depending on how well you

 The usual adult maintenance dose is between 4 mg and 8 mg a day.

 Children, the elderly and people with liver or kidney problems may need smaller doses.